progmaticltd/homebox/docs/features.md

 sent at the end of the backup process.
 If you have opted for the Jabber installation, a short message is sent as well, notifying you of the job completion.

-## Disaster recovery

-When you are deploying the system for the first time, all the information generated is saved on the deployment workstation.
-This gives you a way to re-install your system from scratch, without loosing any information.

-If you have specified an external backup location, for instance on a remote server through SSH or on Amazon S3, all your emails, address books and calendars will be automatically restored from the backup location of your choice.

 # Security

 ## Full disk encryption